 Your system may have been programmed for this feature to minimize false alarms sent to the Central Monitoring Station.
 Ask your installer if "Exit Alarm" is active in your system.
 If so, check this box.

 Checking For Open Zones

-Using the [] Key
+Using the [] Key to Display and Announce System Status

-Before arming your system, all protected doors, windows and other protection zones must be closed or bypassed, otherwise the keypad will display a "Not Ready" message.
+Before arming your system, all protected doors, windows and other protection zones must be closed or bypassed; otherwise the keypad will display a "Not Ready" message.